-High-amplitude wave events are selected based on the Fourier transformation analysis of weekly-mean v250 averaged over 35N to 60N, both in ERA5 and models analogous to previous studies (Kornhuber et al. 2019, 2020).
+High-amplitude wave episodes are selected based on the Fourier transformation analysis of weekly-mean v250 averaged over 35N to 60N, both in ERA5 and models analogous to previous studies (Kornhuber et al. 2019, 2020).
 Wave events are identified as those weeks with wave amplitudes higher than 1.5 standard deviations (s.d.) of the climatology calculated from 494 weeks (38 years times 13 summer weeks per year) for ERA5.
-Since the AISI and AISF runs both have 5 ensemble members, the total numbers of weeks are as follows: $494 \times 5 = 2470$ for EC-Earth and CESM, and $481 \times 5 = 2405$ for MIROC.
+Since the AISI and AISF runs both have 5 ensemble members, the total numbers of weeks are as follows: 494 x 5 = 2470 for EC-Earth and CESM, and 481 x 5 = 2405 for MIROC.
 For AFSI and AFSF, only one member is used for each model.
-Then, the composite surface imprints of near-surface temperature, precipitation, and mean sea level anomalies were obtained from those wave event periods.
-To analyze preferred phase positions of individual waves, we determine the probability density functions of phase position for high-amplitude wave events.
+Then, the composite surface imprints of near-surface temperature, precipitation, and mean sea level anomalies were obtained from those wave episode periods.
+By imprint we understand anomalies in variables at various atmospheric levels, as well as anomalies in the surface variables, occurring during high-amplitude (over 1.5 s.d.) events of waves 5 and 7.
+We note here, that the subset of high-amplitude events in free-running experiments may differ significantly from events in ERA5 and nudged experiments, hence, some imprints may be associated with processes not directly related to wave amplification.
+To analyze preferred phase positions of individual waves, we determine the probability density functions of phase position for high-amplitude wave episodes.